RichardDRJ/drone_simulator/README.md

 ===============
 Dependencies:
 -------------
 * FFMpeg with libx264 enabled
-*	pthreads
-*	BSD-style sockets
+* Tested on Arch Linux and Mac OS X

 Installation:
 -------------